 As a result, the treaty was signed and it officially ended the war.
 Mexico was forced to give up its claims to Texas and recognize the Rio Grande as America's southern boundary between Texas and Mexico.

 The Aftermath of the Treaty of Guadalupe Hidalgo

-While the treaty had provisions that promised to protect the rights of the thousands of Mexicans who lived in the now-American territories, their ways of life came under attack and they were discriminated by the new settlers, which caused decades of conflict.
+While the treaty's provisions promised to protect the rights of the thousands of Mexicans who lived in the now-American territories, their ways of life came under attack and they were discriminated against by the new settlers, which caused decades of conflict.